atlas in a day challenge

-We are partnering with NACIS to bring you today’s Atlas in a Day at a Conference Challenge.
+We partnered with NACIS to bring you this Atlas in a Day at a Conference Challenge.
 We announced the theme at 7:30p.m.
 Pacific time, right before the keynote.

 The theme of this Atlas in a Day at a Conference Challenge is FLOW!